From the Provence of the Popes to the Luberon – Self-guided

 14 breakfasts and 3 dinners;

-air transportation of the passenger and his bicycle with Air Transat;
+air travel for the passenger and their bicycle with Air Transat;

-transfer between the airport and the hotel, at the destination, on arrival and departure;
+transportation between the airport and the hotel at the destination, both on the way there and on the way back;

 14 nights in a three-star hotel, double occupancy;